ponsfoot/wows_replay_on_linux-Obsolete-/README.md

 Only **"Classic Launcher"** is supported (WGC is not supported).

 ## Install
-1. Clone git repo or download and extracct zip file
+1. Clone git repo or download and extract zip file
 2. run `setup.sh`

 ## How to play replays